This banana split cake is everything you love about the classic treat but in cake form!

 - Run an offset spatula around the edges of the cake slice for a cleaner look.

 Can I Make This Dessert Ahead?

 Yes!
 In fact, you really should.
-This dessert is basically banana split in cake form, so naturally, you want to eat it cold.
+It’s basically banana split in cake form, so naturally, you want to eat it cold.

 Don’t worry about the bananas turning brown.
-Since they’re covered in whipped cream, they’re safe in the fridge.
+The acid in pineapples will help prevent this.
+Plus, they’re covered in whipped cream, so they’re safe in the fridge.